 Science proposals from outside the United States are welcome.
 However, research conducted by non-U.S. institutions cannot be funded by NASA; therefore, researchers who propose investigations requiring new Chandra observations, but whose primary institution is not in the U.S., must seek support through their own national funding agencies.
 Proposals by non-U.S. PIs that have one or more U.S. Co-Is who require funding must designate one of the U.S. Co-Is as the "Administrative PI".
 This person will have general oversight and responsibility for the budget submissions by the U.S. Co-Is in Stage 2.

-The Chandra data archive is open to the public.
-For archive/theory proposals, the PI's primary institution must be U.S.-based.
 Non-U.S. researchers should not propose to this CfP for funding unless their proposal includes U.S. Co-Investigators who are eligible for funding.
+Please see Section 11.4 for additional restrictions on participation by researchers from China.